kendaodeveloper/spotify-luizalabs/README.md

 The deployment section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+PS: You can run the app after compilation using the command: `npx serve -s build`.

 ### `npm run lint`

 Runs ESLint to analyze all files in the project for code style errors and potential issues.